It’s 2021 at last! And never before has clearing out your house and starting afresh been sooo needed.

 Sort into limited piles

-Our top tip is always: know your destinations.
+Our top tip is always: to know your destinations.
 Have you got stuff to give to charity?
 Things beyond repair that can be recycled?

 Sort your things into 5 main categories: